The Best Motherboards for a Ryzen 3000 CPU

 The Best Motherboard Overall

 Technically the B450 chipset present on this Tomahawk motherboard is an older model but is still compatible with the Ryzen 3000 and even Ryzen 5000 CPUs making it an amazing deal if you plan on staying on the AM4 platform.

 The reason this motherboard is one of the best choices for a Ryzen 3000 even though it’s an older model is because of the extremely well-designed VRMs that allow the motherboard to power even higher-end CPUs like the 3900X – 3950X.

 The MSI B450 Tomahawk Max II can be bought for around 115$ and it offers everything you need and more from a motherboard for the 3000 CPUs.
 There is no reason to overspend on an expensive motherboard since that money can be better invested in something like a GPU upgrade, or RAM upgrade that will impact the performance of your PC more.

 You should also not skimp on motherboards even for budget builds since a cheap one will just limit the performance of your CPU while also inhibiting the potential overclocking capabilities of your Ryzen 3000 CPU.

 - Has very good VRM cooling and power delivery

-- Can power CPUs that are even more power-hungry than a 3700X
+- Can power CPUs that are power-hungry

 - Pretty basic board with basic IO